cmurphy/blog/content/pages/index.rst

 =============

 Colleen is known in the devops world for her involvement in OpenStack and Puppet.
-She is also a lifelong learner who is currently experimenting with Python and hardware hacking.
+She currently works at SUSE as a Cloud Developer.

 Projects
 ========